eluo28/portfolio/content/jobs/Visa/index.md

 season: "Summer 2021"
 ---

-- Developed REST APIs to provide a new Visa Transaction Controls feature to over 60 million users
+- Developed Spring Boot REST APIs for a Visa Transaction Controls MVP planned for over 60 million users
-- Created a minimum viable product using Spring and MongoDB to satisfy client requirements
-- Enforced proper development workflow by using Git, JUnit, and Karate to ensure production-ready code
+- Engaged in Agile methodology and proper development workflow using Git, JUnit, and Karate testing
-- Engaged in Scrum sprints following Agile methodology to ensure timely delivery of development goals